Improper Handling of a Firearm in Ohio Attorney Near You

 Improper handling of a firearm is considered to be knowingly discharging a gun in a vehicle or having a loaded firearm accessible in the vehicle without a permit.

-Call us today at (937) 356-3969 and one of our attorneys will evaluate your case for free and work to have the charges brought against you possibly reduced or dismissed.
+For more information from an experienced improper handling of a firearm lawyer in Dayton contact Joslyn Law Firm online or call us today at (937) 356-3969 and one of our attorneys will evaluate your case for free and work to have the charges brought against you possibly reduced or dismissed.

-Overview of Improper Handling of a Firearm in Ohio
+Information Center for Improper Handling of a Firearm in Ohio

 - The person is under the influence